English Muffin Bread ~ Perfect Bread for Toasting! Homemade Bread that has the Same Texture and Flavor as Your Favorite English Muffins!

 We show our love for each other by teasing most of the time.
 Although, I have to confess, my little brother is a hugger.
 If he knows I’m upset or stressed he comes running up to me and scoops me up saying, “Julie need a hug?
 Julie need a hug” It’s been a tradition for quite some time.
 And yes he does scoop considering he’s 6′ 7” tall!

 This bread is so simple and easy plus it makes your home smell like a million bucks.
-It makes wonderful toast especially smothered with my mom’s homemade Strawberry Rhubarb jam.
+It makes wonderful toast especially smothered with Pumpkin Butter or my mom’s homemade Strawberry Rhubarb jam.
 The hubby is waiting to make some eggs and sausage with it.
 He was super excited about this prospect!

 English Muffin Bread